andrew/ultimate-awesome/README.md

 - [awesome-secure-messaging](https://github.com/vacp2p/awesome-secure-messaging) - A curated collection of links for secure messaging.
 - [nepali-devblogs](https://github.com/yankeexe/nepali-devblogs) - Collection of blogs/publications by Nepali devs.
 - [awesome-weight-space-learning](https://github.com/zehong-wang/awesome-weight-space-learning) - A collection of weight space learning including papers, codes, and datasets.
+- [awesome-data-hoarding](https://github.com/all-the-data/awesome-data-hoarding) - How to save everything online.
+Tools for for scraping, saving, downloading, hoarding, archiving, etc.
 - [awesome-power-analysis](https://github.com/anderson-optimization/awesome-power-analysis) - Awesome Power Analysis is for collecting power analysis related sources, including power flow, production cost modeling, etc.
 - [awesome-machine-learning-for-healthcare](https://github.com/baeseongsu/awesome-machine-learning-for-healthcare) - A curated collection of cutting-edge research at the intersection of machine learning and healthcare.
 This repository will be actively maintained until at least 202X (When is my graduation expected to be 😥?), so feel free to explore and enjoy!.
 - [awesome-code-schools](https://github.com/cfj/awesome-code-schools) - A curated list of awesome code schools.